lsw2512/lsw2512.github.io/_pages/21-FTP.md

 # Port 21 - FTP

-Connect to the ftp-server to enumerate software and version ftp nc 21
+Connect to the ftp-server to enumerate software and version

+ftp user@ip

+nc 21

 Many ftp-servers allow anonymous users.
 These might be misconfigured and give too much access, and it might also be necessary for certain exploits to work.
 So always try to log in with anonymous:anonymous.